What is BizMAP

 Alright, enough talk.
 Let’s get into the action!

-For academic or professional use: If you are a professor, trainer or university / company representative interested in using this game for your class, we can create an account with a customised user-interface specially for your brand.
+For academic or professional use: If you are a professor, trainer or university / company representative interested in using this game for your class, we can create an account with a customised user-interface specially for your brand for a nominal charge.
 Send us an email: info [at] mbacrystalball [dot] com